Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 - Xenos gets injured and gets a limb or two cut off and Avis is missing
 	- During the match it appears that Minia is doing just what her father wanted(throwing the match) as she performs poorly during her match.
 It turns out that this is not the case.
 She has been trying her best but does she not want to hurt her opponet hampering her abilities.
 	- Airiona tells Makkusu that Minia is sabatoging them.
 Makkusu(he was voted team captain despite not starting) then suggests that Minia be removed from her Blue position.
 Airiona is happy thinking Minia is being bench--however Makkusu benchs Airiona instead who is visibly upset.
 Someone asks then who will take the Blue/White position (Harmony(can't)/Xenos(injured)/Avis (missing)).

 		Makkusu: well then I guess Air...

-		Airiona/Xenos: You should Makkusu.
+		Xenos: You should Makkusu.
 It will be the perfect chance to show everyone what you're capable of.

+		Airiona: are you crazy he doesn't have a BurstDrive he'll get his self killed

+		Makkusu: Actually!
+He might be a genius.
+You see Jax is alot like Minia and the last person on that team that would kill anyone.
+There is no telling how much he will hold back against a Citizen like me.
+But what I do know is that his biggist weaskness will become are strength.

+	- After Makkusu is subsitued in

+		Tomasina:We have huge lead there is now way they will make a comeback.
+So don’t go all out although he thinks he’s a Cybervator he’s still a citizen

+		Jax: ya ya ya I know one wrong move and I could kill him.
+Don’t worry I got this.

 	 - They begin to make/orchestrate a historic comeback but their efforts fall short as the deficit Minia creating was to great to overcome
 ### Act 3
 11. **Resurrection**<br>